numso/atom-covalent/README.md

  - Clear indication as to which files are being shared (and their key) in an unobtrusive way

 ###Beyond
 - Share a file (current file)
-- Share a workspace (everything you have open in a tab)
+- Share a workspace (every tab you have open)
 - Share a project (everything in your project)
 - Save file on all shared computers on save (to trigger things like webpack and live-reload)